vymmf/CS303-Assignments/README.md

 (If using CLion, make sure it reloads the CMake Project and can read all the CMakeLists.txt files.)

+Note: The input file (A1input.txt) is in the CS303-Assignments/cmake-build-debug/Assignment 1 folder, and is not in the CS303-Assignments/Assignment 1 folder

 1.)
-Get the .cpp and .h files from the Assignment 1 folder
+Get the .cpp and .h files from the Assignment 1 folder; also get the A1input.txt file.

 2.)
 Run the code (from the .cpp file) in a C++ compiler